Pesticide Management for Agriculture

 See the sections that follow for pesticide applicator certification, training, exam and permit requirements:

-- Pesticide Certification and Business Registration - information on the requirements for pesticide applicator certification for farmers and commercial pesticide businesses.
-Also includes business registration requirements for commercial pesticide applicators.
-Both farmers and commercial pesticide applicators will benefit from the information on certification renewal, exam requirements, training courses, and business registration.
+- Pesticide Certification - information on the requirements for pesticide applicator certification for farmers and commercial pesticide businesses.
+Both farmers and commercial pesticide applicators will benefit from the information on certification renewal, exam requirements, and training courses.

 - Pesticide Applicator/Technician Information - outlines the eligibility requirements for pesticide applicator certification.
 Assists farmers and commercial agricultural pesticide applicators by explaining the training and experience necessary for certification.

-- Statewide Pesticide Exam Calendar - pesticide certification exam dates and registration requirements.
+- Statewide Pesticide Exam Calendar through the New York State Pesticide Administration Database (NYSPAD) portal - pesticide certification exam dates and registration requirements.

 - Certification Categories and Credit Requirements - listing of private and commercial certification categories and credit requirements for recertification.
 Farmers and commercial pesticide applicators will be able to determine how many pesticide recertification credits will be needed during their recertification cycle.